 Why do professional athletes require coaches?
 Because even at world-class performance, athletes can make career-costing mistakes.
 More importantly, even the most accomplished athletes need a system of accountability for sustained success.

 Reps need a proven system to follow.
 They need accountability.
 And there is always room for improvement, even for those reps who achieve President’s Club status year after year.
-With analytics, you can provide specific guidance by sharing patterns of success at the team level.
+With sales analytics tools, you can provide specific guidance by sharing patterns of success at the team level.
 Insights such as knowing when to engage a specific buying influence or how to deliver a message to overcome competitive threats can make a big difference in win rates.

 For example, applying analytics to your data may reveal that when top performers engage with the economic buying influence earlier in the sales process, they are more likely to achieve wins.
 By analyzing the patterns of successful deals, you can coach your reps on specific techniques that other sellers use to engage the economic buyer.
-You’ll have more confidence when coaching reps to engage all the buying influences because your data supports the strategy.
+You’ll have more confidence when coaching reps to engage all the buying influences because your sales reporting supports the strategy.